 - Write down questions to ask your doctor, listing the most important ones first in case time runs short.

-For cystocele, some basic questions to ask your doctor include:
+For anterior prolapse, some basic questions to ask your doctor include:

 - What is the most likely cause of my symptoms?

 - Do I need any tests to confirm the diagnosis?